frappe/drive/README.md

 > [!WARNING]
 > If you're self hosting Frappe Drive.
 Do not use the app as the only way to store your files.
 Always have backup strategy for your files.
 >
-> Care is generally taken to not push breaking changes, but if you feel like that's not something you want to keep up with.
-> Consider our managed hosting on Frappe Cloud.
-It's the same exact code as from the `main` branch here, but with better support tooling and backups.
+> Otherwise, consider our managed hosting on [Frappe Cloud](https://frappecloud.com/).
+It's the same exact code as from the `main` branch here, but with better support tooling and automated backups.

 ### Installation